AlineQuadros/blog/_posts/2017-12-01-quick-GCMS-data-analysis.md

 input_t$rt <- as.character(round(input_t$rt, digits = 2))
 ```

-This is the data structure:
+This is the data structure after the pre-processing:
 ```
 str(input_t)